Student Finance Payment Dates 2023/24: What Date Is The Maintenance Loan Paid?

 Your maintenance loan payments will arrive in three instalments - with your annual allowance split roughly into three - and you’ll receive one at the beginning of each term.

-This will largely be around the same time for each university, however the exact payment dates may vary slightly.
+This will largely be around the same time for each university, however the exact student finance payment dates may vary slightly.

-For this academic year (2023/2024), you can expect to receive your first maintenance loan instalment at the end of September/beginning of October to coincide with the start of the new term.
+For the next academic year (2024/2025), you can expect to receive your first maintenance loan instalment at the end of September/beginning of October to coincide with the start of the new term - but remember you won't receive your first maintenance loan payment until you’ve registered at your university or college - so make sure to do that as soon as you can after arriving!

 If you’re wondering why your maintenance loan doesn’t come in one big lump sum - it’s for your own good!
 Student finance splits the annual amount into three to prevent students from spending it all within the first term - it may seem a little OTT, but it’s definitely a wise decision.